Laiba-Mehmood/Internship-Aixel-Tech/README.md

 # Internship-Aixel-Tech
-This repository is for practice
+This repository is for practice.
+For the purpose of internship only.